 Interested in learning how to foster cats or kittens in your home?
 Fiona Branton, a longtime foster "parent" to cats, says go for it.
 Her first volunteer placement was for a pregnant cat she fostered in 2006.
 When the kittens were born, she was hooked.
-"She had six kittens and they were just adorable," she says.
+"They had six kittens and were all just adorable," she says.
 "It was so much fun."
 Read on to learn if volunteering to foster kittens or cats would be right for you.

 Why Do Shelters Foster Cats?

 In the years since her first mama kitty, Branton has fostered dozens of cats in her Erie, Pennsylvania home.
 Some have stayed just a few weeks, while others have stayed for years.